cognitive-infrastructure/knowledge-base/canonical-index.md

 2. **Clarity Laws** — Empirical rules governing operational system behavior, revealing how structural constraints determine capability limits and evolution potential.

+3. **[Epistemic Circulation](knowledge-base/core-concepts/epistemic-circulation.md)** — The architecture of intelligence flow that enables structured knowledge to remain coherent as it moves across agents, contexts, and time.

 ## Document Types

 ### Canonical Library

-The `/library/` folder contains the structured canon of the Cognitive Infrastructure knowledge base, including:
+The `/knowledge-base/` folder contains the structured canon of the Cognitive Infrastructure knowledge base, including:

-- `/library/core-concepts/`: foundational ideas and principles
+- `/knowledge-base/core-concepts/`: foundational ideas and principles
-- `/library/frameworks/`: structured models and systems
+- `/knowledge-base/frameworks/`: structured models and systems
-- `/library/patterns-and-anti-patterns/`: recurring structures of success or failure
+- `/knowledge-base/patterns-and-anti-patterns/`: recurring structures of success or failure
-- `/library/diagnostics/`: tools for system assessment and friction tracing
+- `/knowledge-base/diagnostics/`: tools for system assessment and friction tracing
-- `/library/essays/`: narrative and philosophical reflections on intelligence architecture
+- `/knowledge-base/essays/`: narrative and philosophical reflections on intelligence architecture
-- `/library/lexicon/`: original terms and metaphors with epistemic significance
+- `/knowledge-base/lexicon/`: original terms and metaphors with epistemic significance

 All contents in this folder follow canonical formatting, versioning, and bidirectional referencing standards.